sdegutis/immaculata.dev/site/public/blog/native-nodejs-hmr.md

 discarding as little state as possible.
 In Node.js, this means the new `--watch` flags are not that useful, since they throw everything away.
-The ideal is to simply invalidate module when it changes or when a module it depends on changes.
+The ideal is to simply invalidate a module when it changes or when a module it depends on changes.
 This way, all imports and data are always fresh, but only partial module trees get re-evaluated.